-Where p is the total node number of all the subjects (2550 nodes for our study, 30 subjects in total), and the over-line represents GPA to the mean.
-The matrix B was then decomposed into modes of variation by a Principal Component Analysis (PCA).
+where p is the total node number of all the subjects (2550 nodes for our study, 30 subjects in total), and the over-line represents GPA to the mean.
+The matrix B was then decomposed into modes of variation by a PCA [ref].
 Each mode symbolizes one type of lobe shape variation.
 PCA is a statistical procedure using an orthogonal transformation to help us find the principle components, which here are the modes with the most lobar shape variation through analyzing the eigenvectors and eigenvalues of the covariance matrix of the data matrix B. The results of principle components of variation showed that the first seven principal components account for over 90% of the total variation.
+The PCA provides a definition of a statistically averaged lobar shape.

+2.2 Initial prediction of lobar location in an individual

-Now average statistical lobar shape model has been constructed with principal component nodes defined.
-To predict the fissure locations, a new volumetric CT subject is chosen which should be separated from the training subjects.
-The lung surface FE mesh without the fissure information is generated using the previous method and this lung surface mesh was then projected on to the PCA-trained average lung statistical mesh (no fissure surfaces).
-The principal components’ weight values were calculated from the projection and these weights were then used on the deformation of PCA-trained average lobar statistical mesh (with fissure surfaces) to derive an initial estimation of fissure locations (Fig 3(c) (d)).
+To predict the fissure locations in volumetric CT imaging from a subject not part of the training cohort a finite element mesh of the lung surface (without fissure information) is generated for this subject.
+This lung surface mesh is projected on to the PCA-trained average lung statistical mesh (no fissure surfaces).
+The principal component weight values were calculated from the projection and these weights were then used on the deformation of PCA-trained average lobar statistical mesh (with fissure surfaces) to derive an initial estimation of fissure locations (Fig 3(c) (d)).
+This initial ASM based prediction of lobar fissures provides a reduced search area for subsequent image analysis and ensures definition of complete lobar structures even if a fissure is incomplete or difficult to detect in a small region of the image.